Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/env_variables.md

   * `none`: cost-conscious environments; no flow logs created.
 Good for dev-only when you don’t need network audit data.
   * `cloudwatch`: quick, real-time debugging; good for development and short retention production troubleshooting.
 Choose this for fast on-call debugging.
-  * `s3`: required for long-term analytics, Athena queries, Glue ETL.
-Choose this for production observability / security / compliance.
+  * `s3`: required for long-term analytics and Athena queries; supports direct Parquet delivery and optional Glue crawler for cataloging.

 > **Rule**: choose *exactly one* of the three.
 Most production analytics use `s3`, ops teams often keep `cloudwatch` for recent troubleshooting.